Zero Hour, Chapter 19: Sub Rosa

 "You owe me for this one, Forehead!" she said as she cut through another Root shinobi's kenjutsu and severed his ACL, grounding him.

 "Can't we consider this a favor?"
 Sakura changed the chakra output in her right hand to medical chakra and scraped at an enemy kunoichi's chest.
-The medical chakra cut through muscle and blood vessels, sending her into cardiac arrest.
+The medical chakra cut through muscle and tendons, paralyzing her movements and sending her crumpling to the floor.

 Another kunoichi managed to get too close to Ino and stab her shoulder.
 Sakura whirled in midair to deliver a sickening punch to the enemy's solar plexus.